Let's Make a Deal: Music

-The theme music for the 1963-77 versions was composed by Sheldon Allman.
+The theme music for the 1963–77 versions was composed by Sheldon Allman.
 The theme, along with all incidental music, was performed by an in-studio combo led by Ivan Ditmars, consisting of an electric organ, guitar, drums, and on the nighttime version, a harp.
 In some seasons of the nighttime show, the combo was further augmented by a horn section.
 The final season of the nighttime show taped in Las Vegas eliminated the in-studio band in favor of pre-recorded tracks, due to Ivan Ditmars' retirement.

-The 1980-81 theme, composed by Stan Worth, was an updated version of the original theme, with more of a disco sound.
+The 1980–81 theme, composed by Stan Worth, was an updated version of the original theme, with more of a disco sound.

-The 1984-86 version featured a brand new theme provided by Score Productions, although original composer Sheldon Allman returned as music director for the first season.
+The 1984–86 version featured a brand new theme provided by Score Productions, although original composer Sheldon Allman returned as music director for the first season.
 Todd Thicke replaced Allman in that role for the second season.
-Both music directors utilized music from previous Hatos-Hall shows, such as Split Second, as incidental cues during the show.
+Both music directors used music from previous Hatos-Hall shows, such as Split Second and It's Anybody's Guess as incidental cues during the show.

 The 2009 revival features another new theme composed by Brian Teed.
 Since 2011, keyboardist Cat Gray has provided in-studio musical accompaniment.

 Format

 Gameplay

-Each episode of Let's Make a Deal consists of several "deals" between the host and one or more members of the studio audience, referred to as "traders."
+Each episode of Let's Make a Deal consists of several "deals" between the host and one or more members of the studio audience, referred to as "traders".
 Audience members are picked at the host's whim as the show moves along, and married couples are often selected to play together as traders.
 The deals are mini-games within the show that take several formats.

 In the simplest format, a trader is given a prize or cash amount of medium value (on the order of a few hundred dollars), and the host offers them the opportunity to trade for an unknown prize.
 This latter item may be concealed on the stage behind one of three curtains, within a large "box" onstage (large panels painted to look like a box), inside a smaller box carried on a tray, or occasionally in other formats.
 On occasion, the initial prize may itself be hidden behind a curtain, or in a box or some other container.

 Technically, traders are supposed to bring something to trade in, but this rule has seldom been enforced.
 On several occasions, a trader is actually asked to trade in an item such as their shoes or purse, only to receive the item back at the end of the deal as a "prize".
 On at least one occasion, the purse was taken backstage and a high-valued prize such as the ignition key to a new car was placed inside of it.

+Prizes generally consist of either cash or merchandise with genuine value, such as a trip, electronics, furniture, appliances, or a car.
+At times, a small prize (typewriter, pocket tape recorder, etc.) may contain a cash bonus or a written/recorded message awarding cash or a larger prize to a trader who has chosen it.